srinick007/Intelligent-Video-Surveillance-System/README.md

-# Drowsiness Detection
+# Intelligent-Video-Surveillance-System

-This is a project for detecting drowsiness of humans and alert them.
+This project intelligent Video Surveillance System Using Deep Learning detects peoples in the surrounding and alert the user

 ## Getting Started